NicoPallavicini-eng/Ingegneria-Del-Software-2025/README.md

 ```bash
 netsh advfirewall set allprofiles state off
 ```
+3. Open prompt normally (not as administrator) and continue there
-3. Launch jar file using the following command (**pay attention to your directory**):
+4. Launch jar file using the following command (**pay attention to your directory**):
 ```bash
 java -jar pathToClientLauncher\ClientLauncher.jar
 ```
-4. Select the communication protocol and the UI preferred.
+5. Select the communication protocol and the UI preferred.
-5. Insert Server Ip address or press -1 for localhost.
+6. Insert Server Ip address or press -1 for localhost.
-6. When finished playing, remember to reactivate your security settings:
+7. When finished playing, remember to reactivate your security settings:
 ```bash
 netsh advfirewall set allprofiles state on
 ```